ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 Using these collection type annotations (`List`, `Tuple`, `Set`, `Dict`) greatly enhances code documentation.
 They specify not just that a variable is a list or dict, but what's inside it.
-This is crucial for writing correct code, as many bugs come from misunderstanding what type of data is being handled.
+This is crucial for writing correct code--many bugs come from misunderstanding data types.
 Next, we will see that Python has even more convenient ways to write these annotations, especially in newer versions.

 ## Annotations without Imports